Joseph Patrick Hurley: Return to St. Augustine

-Hurley was a staunch opponent of the American Civil Rights actions during the 1960s, even avoiding Martin Luther King Jr. at the airport when their paths crossed unexpectedly.
+Hurley was a staunch opponent of the American Civil Rights Movement actions during the 1960s.
+He avoided greeting Dr. Martin Luther King Jr. at the airport when their paths crossed unexpectedly.
 King would eventually write Hurley a letter requesting his support for the movement—though to no avail.

-Hurley became ill while attending the Synod of Bishops in Rome, and returned to Florida for treatment.
-After being nominated on July 1, 1966, he served on the St. Augustine Restoration and Preservation Commission.
+In September 1965, Hurley started the construction of the Great Cross at the Shrine of Our Lady of La Leche in St. Augustine.
+A 208 foot stainless steel structure, it was erected to celebrate the 400th anniversary of the founding of the Mission Nombre de Dios in that city.
+That same month, Hurley traveled to Rome to attend the Synod of Bishops.
+However, illness forced his return to Florida.
+In July 1966, Hurley joined St. Augustine Restoration and Preservation Commission.

+Death

 Joseph Hurley died at Mercy Medical Center in Orlando, Florida, on October 30, 1967, at age 73.